borjajimnz/SleekDBVCMS/README.md

 Go to public/admin.php

-By default it will create a users store, and a row with the following data:
+By default it will create a users store(table), and a record with the following data:

 **Username:** admin